Thierry Omeyer

 Thierry Omeyer (born 2 November 1976) is a retired French handball goalkeeper.

 A member of the French national team since 1999, he has won all major titles with the team: world champion (five times), European champion (three times) and Olympic champion twice.

-He is widely considered to be one of the best handball goalkeepers of all time, and is the third goalkeeper so far to have been elected best player of the world by the International Handball Federation (the two others being Henning Fritz, in 2004, and Árpád Sterbik, in 2005), what he achieved in 2008.
+He is widely considered to be one of the best handball goalkeepers of all time, and was the third goalkeeper so far to have been elected best player of the world by the International Handball Federation (the two others being Henning Fritz, in 2004, and Árpád Sterbik, in 2005, since Niklas Landin in 2021), what he achieved in 2008.
 In his former club (THW Kiel), his nickname was Die Mauer (The Wall).

+He was included in the European Handball Federation Hall of Fame in 2023.

 Club career

 Omeyer started handball at the age of 9 in Cernay (Alsace).
 In 1994, he joined his first professional club, Sélestat.
 His save percentage being up to 50%, he caught the attention of the best club in the French championship, Montpellier.
 Quickly becoming the first choice goalkeeper, he won five championships (from 2002 to 2006) and five national cups (2001, 2002, 2003, 2005 and 2006).
 The biggest highlight of his time there is the win of the 2003 EHF Champions League, a title that had never been won by a French club before.

 In 2006, he decided to leave for a more competitive championship and joined the German club THW Kiel, with whom he won the double, the championship and the national cup in 2007 and 2008, plus the Champions League in 2007, 2010 and 2012.

 On 15 April 2014, Paris Saint-Germain announced that both Thierry Omeyer and William Accambray were leaving Montpellier in order to join their club next season.